UBC-MDS/rtweetclean/README.md

 ## Documentation

-- A link to documentaiton for this package can be found [here](https://ubc-mds.github.io/rtweetclean/)
+- A link to documentation for this package can be found [here](https://ubc-mds.github.io/rtweetclean/)

 ## Contributors